discordjs/guide/guide/additional-info/async-await.md

 });
 ```

-In this piece of code, we [chain resolve](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then#Chaining) Promises with each other, and if one of the Promises gets rejected, the function we passed to `.catch()` get called.
-So let's look at how the same code would look with async/await.
+In this piece of code, the Promises are [chain resolved](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then#Chaining) with each other, and if one of the Promises gets rejected, the function passed to `.catch()` gets called.
+Here's the same code but with async/await:

 ```js {1,3-5}
 client.on('message', async message => {